Presentation of ElectroDB

 Designed for hobbyists as well as electronic engineers, this app will avoid you the hassle of browsing the web to find the information you need for your projects.

 ElectroDB is available on the Google Play store, for free, with no ads.
+Its source-code is on GitHub (see below).

 Source-code and technical details